 Many shook their heads in disbelief when the wine grower west of Pedersker planted his first grapevines back in June 2000.
-But when the first wine was put on the market three years later it led to traffic jams, phones ringing off the hook, and heavy media coverage, so much so that it was sold out in less than two hours.
-That wine grower is now one of Denmark’s biggest, and his range also includes fruit wine, brandy and whisky.
+But when the first wine was put up for sale three years later it led to traffic jams, phones ringing off the hook, and heavy media coverage, so much that it was sold out in less than two hours.
+The wine grower from Lille Gadegård is one of Denmark’s biggest, and his range also includes fruit wine, brandy, whiskey, and beer.

 In 1994 the Bornholm aquavit was produced on Bornholm for the first time in 70 years.
 Today the aquavit tastes exactly as it did 100 years ago, and is now accompanied by other aquavits, bitter and the well-known Bornholm honey “syp”– the honey aquavit, a Christmas classic, where aquavit and warm honey are mixed together.

 It started as a public project for socially marginalised people – to give them some safe surroundings, where they could work as much as they were able to.
 That was the beginning of the juice mill Bornholms Mosteri.
 Bornholms Mosteri produce organic fruit juice and nectar to leading restaurants, shops and cafés in the Nordic countries.

 The latest additions to the tribe of Bornholm beverages are several small distilleries on the island that produce rum, gin, whiskey, vodka, schnaps, and fermented beverages – with ingredients straight from the nature of Bornholm.

 You can get Bornholm in a bottle (and glass) here